 This posting discusses how the anti-solicitation rule can be circumvented and why it causes First Amendment problems in certain circumstances due to the breadth of its definition of solicitation.
 Indeed, under the rules, this very posting could qualify as an ethical violation as I use the US Airways Flight 1549 splash landing in the Hudson River as a case example on how the solicitations can occur.
 In fact, the ethics rule is so full of holes that it would sink in a true disaster.

-Any Internet savvy lawyer can easily beat the rules by making agreements with legal marketers from outside New York.
-I refer to the work-arounds as Ethics Laundering.
-If New York wants its anti-solicitation rules to have any real effect, it will have to more fully appreciate how the Internet has altered the field of attorney marketing, how the ethics rule can be laundered, how they may violate the First Amendment, and deal with it appropriately.
+An Internet savvy lawyer may try to beat the rules by making agreements with legal marketers from outside New York.
+I refer to the work-arounds as Ethics Laundering, for the reasons that follow.
+If New York wants its anti-solicitation rules to have any real effect, it will have to more fully appreciate how the Internet has altered the field of attorney marketing, how the ethics rule might be laundered, how they may violate the First Amendment, and deal with it appropriately.

 By way of background, the 30-day rule came into being in the wake of the 2003 Staten Island Ferry disaster that killed 11 people.
 While rescue efforts were still underway, lawyers raced to the Staten Island Advance to place ads in the paper before the afternoon deadline for the next day’s paper.
 It was not the personal injury bar’s most shining moment.

 The new anti-solicitation rules, which cover more than mass disasters but that seems to be where the real problem lies for online solicitation, went into effect on February 1, 2007 after a period of comment.
 Here’s the text:

 DR 7-111 (22 NYCRR 1200.41-a) Communication After Incidents Involving Personal Injury or Wrongful Death